Tuesday, November 12, 2024

 The road to White Cliff was an adventure in and of itself.
 Shortly after leaving Wilcannia, the tar seal ended, and the road reverted to graded red dirt.
 For the next 50km, we slowly weaved around ruts, potholes and through pools of muddy water.
 More than once, I wondered if we’d soon find ourselves bogged in the middle of the desert.

-Despite a few hair-raising moments we made it safely to White Cliff as the sun kissed the horizon.
+Despite a few hair-raising moments we made it safely to White Cliff as the sun neared the horizon.
 What a sunset!
-On the edge of town, we climbed a ridge of opal tailings and soaked up an iridescent landscape of jumbled red dirt.
+On the edge of town, we climbed a low tailings ridge and stood in awe of the jumbled, iridescent landscape unfolding before us.
 The image below simply doesn’t do it justice.

-I’d wanted to visit White Cliff after watching contestants from the TV reality show, The Amazing Race, playing golf on its barren nine-hole course.
-We simply had to play a game so the following morning our hosts helped us track down the local “greenskeeper”.
-We hired a set of clubs and some balls and set about playing nine holes on the oddest course I’ve ever encountered.
+I’d wanted to visit White Cliff after watching contestants from the TV reality show, The Amazing Race, play golf on its barren nine-hole course.
+Edna and I simply had to give it a go so our B&B hosts tracked down the local “greenskeeper” the following morning.
+We hired a set of clubs and balls and set about playing the oddest course I’ve ever encountered.
 I’m not too proud to admit that we both lost balls.
 However, I still finished with the best score.

-The golf course is the ultimate outback experience.
-No grass at all, narrow fairways, lots of saltbush, plenty of out-of-bound zones and a few hazards including gravel, dry creek beds and burrow holes.
-To protect your club from damage, you’re given a small mat of artificial turf that you carry with you.
-The local rules allow you to move your ball one club length onto your portable mat for each shot, while the greens are simply rolled, fine gravel, occasionally damped down with oil.
+The golf course was the ultimate outback experience.
+No grass at all, narrow fairways, lots of saltbush, plenty of out-of-bound zones and a few unique desert hazards including gravel, dry creek beds and burrow holes.
+To protect your club from damage, you’re given a small mat of artificial turf to carry with you.
+The local rules allow you to move your ball one club length onto your portable mat for each shot, while the greens are little more than fine rolled gravel, occasionally damped down with oil.

 White Cliffs is also home to the world’s first commercial solar power station, built in 1980.
-On the outskirts of town, 14 shiny concave dishes focus the sun’s energy to generate superheated steam.
+On the outskirts of town, 14 shiny concave dishes focus the sun’s energy to generate superheated steam for driving electromagnetic turbines.
 We saw it from a distance as we drove into town, returning the next day for a closer look.
-It’s easy to forget that two decades ago, solar power was still in its infancy.
+It’s easy to forget that solar power was still in its infancy four decades ago.
 While preparing this post, I learned that the White Cliff station ceased operation in 2005, two years after my visit.

 Follow this link for more outback adventures as we explore Broken Hill and the Murray River.